zhanxw/rvtests/README.md

 The file `input.kinship` is calculated by `vcf2kinship` program, and usage to this program is described in [Related individual tests](#related-individual-tests).

+Dominant and recessive disease models are supported by appending "dominant" and/or "recessive" after "--meta" option.
+For example, use "--meta dominant,recessive" will generate two files ".MetaDominant.assoc" and ".MetaRecessive.assoc".
+Details: In dominant models, genotypes 0/1/2 are coded as 0/1/1.
+In recessive models, genotypes 0/1/2 are coded as 0/0/1.
+Missing genotypes will be imputed to the mean.

 # Input files

 ## Genotype file (VCF)